classmarker/retrieve-quiz-results-webhooks-node/README.md

 # Testing Webhooks

-**First:** You must add your unique SECRET PHRASE which you are given when you create your Webhook in ClassMarker.
+**Note:** You must add your unique SECRET PHRASE which you are given when you create your Webhook in ClassMarker.
-**See:** 'CLASSMARKER_WEBHOOK_SECRET_PHRASE' in this script.
+**See:** 'ClassmarkerWebhookSecret' in the **app.js** script.

-You can test your Webhook script is working by sending sample Webhooks to your endpoint URL from your Webhooks page in ClassMarker.
+You can test your Webhook script is working by sending sample Webhooks to your endpoint URL from your Edit Webhooks page in ClassMarker.

  #### *The difference between LIVE Webhooks and VERIFICATION Webhooks:*
 The **payload_status** element in the JSON body will read: